microsoft/typespec/docs/standard-library/protobuf/overview.md

 A protobuf package is defined by the [`TypeSpec.Protobuf.package` decorator][protobuf-package], which applies to a TypeSpec namespace.
 A package essentially defines a `.proto` file, and everything within the decorated namespace will be emitted to a single file.

-The following TypeSpec namespace results in a Protobuf file named `test.proto` that has the line `package test;` within it.
+The following TypeSpec namespace results in a Protobuf file named `main.proto` that contains the contents of the `Test` namespace converted into Protobuf.

 ```typespec
 @package